Lucqqq/IT-docs/Docker/Containers/Authelia.md

 ```sh
 nano users_database.yml
 ```
-Since you can't just save your password directly in the file you need to generate a hash of the password.
+Since you can't just save your password directly in the file, you need to generate a hash of the password.
 This can easily be done by running:
 ```sh
 docker run authelia/authelia:latest authelia hash-password 'yourpassword'
 ```
-This docker-container will return th hash of the password.
+This docker-container will return the hash of the password.

-After the user-database and the configuration file a setup you need to configure the docker-compose file as seen above:
+After the user-database and the configuration file a setup, you need to configure the docker-compose file as seen above:
 ```sh
 cd ..
 nano docker-compose.yml
 ```
 Be sure to edit it for your needs.

-Now everything should be setup and you are abel to start the container:
+Now everything should be setup and you are able to start the container:
 ```sh
 sudo docker-compose up -d
 ```